 - Not enough fiber in the diet which carries food through the gut.
 Also, diets high in dairy or fats can slow you down

-- Lack of physical activity reduces stimulation that helps movement
+- Lack of physical activity reduces stimulation that helps the movement

-- Medications and supplements can often effect absorption, kill off friendly bacteria, and slow peristaltic movement
+- Medications and supplements can often affect absorption, kill off friendly bacteria, and slow peristaltic movement

 - Excessive use of laxatives can lead to dependence and an inability to move your bowels without them